Ueti999/twist2_B3M/README.md

 # Installation
 We will have two conda environments for TWIST2.
 One is called `twist2`, which can be used for controller training, controller deployment, and teleop data collection.
 The other is called `gmr`, which can be used for online motion retargeting.
 This is because isaacgym requires python 3.8, but newest mujoco requires python 3.10.
+＃PC
+I`m using Ubuntsu22.04.
+(It can use Issac GYM)

 **1**.
 Create conda environment:
 ```bash